 Southern Association Commission on Colleges Comprehensive Standard 3.7.1: "The institution employs competent faculty members qualified to accomplish the mission and goals of the institution.
 When determining acceptable qualifications of its faculty, an institution gives primary consideration to the highest earned degree in the discipline.
 The institution also considers competence, effectiveness, and capacity, including, as appropriate, undergraduate and graduate degrees, related work experiences in the field, professional licensure and certifications, honors and awards, continuous documented excellence in teaching, or other demonstrated competencies and achievements that contribute to effective teaching and student learning outcomes.
 For all cases, the institution is responsible for justifying and documenting the qualifications of its faculty.
 When an institution defines faculty qualifications using faculty credentials, institutions should use the following as credential guidelines: Faculty teaching general education courses at the undergraduate level: doctorate or master's degree in the teaching discipline or master's degree with a concentration in the teaching discipline (a minimum of 18 graduate semester hours in the teaching discipline).
 Faculty teaching associate degree courses designed for transfer to a baccalaureate degree: doctorate or master's degree in the teaching discipline or master's degree with a concentration in the teaching discipline (a minimum of 18 graduate semester hours in the teaching discipline).
 Faculty teaching associate degree courses not designed for transfer to the baccalaureate degree: bachelor's degree in the teaching discipline, or associate's degree and demonstrated competencies in the teaching discipline.
-Faculty teaching baccalaureate courses: doctorate or master's degree in the teaching discipline or master's degree with a concentration in the teaching discipline (minimum of 18 graduate semester hours in the teaching discipline).
-Faculty teaching graduate and post-baccalaureate course work: earned doctorate/terminal degree in the teaching discipline or a related discipline or 18 graduate semester hours in the teaching discipline or a related discipline or 18 graduate semester hours in the teaching discipline, in the teaching discipline or a related discipline or algoduate teaching discipline, regular in-service training, and planned and periodic evaluations."
+Faculty teaching baccalaureate courses: doctorate or master's degree in the teaching discipline or master's degree in the teaching discipline.
+Faculty teaching graduate and post-baccalaureate course work: earned doctorate/terminal degree in the teaching discipline or a related discipline or 18 graduate semester hours in the teaching discipline, and planned and periodic evaluations."
 Approved: College Delegate Assembly, December 2006 Source.
-Clarification: "Institutions are required to document and justify that each faculty member is qualified to teach assigned. cordentials, by using a combination of traditional academic credentials, by using a combination of traditional academic credential approach is used, then following th
+Clarification: "Institutions are required to document and justify that each faculty member is qualified to teach assigned courses.
+Documentation and justification may be accomplished by using only traditional academic credentials, by using a combination of traditional academic credentials, by using a combination of traditional academic credentials and "other" qualifications, or by using only "other" qualifications consistent with Comprehensive Standard 3.71, and reporting these on the Commission's faculty roster form.
+In essence, the institution is called upon to "make its case" for why the faculty member is qualified to teach courses assigned.
+If the traditional academic credential approach is used, then following the Faculty Cr